What Is PopPoetry?

 Who Are You?

 PopPoetry is written and curated by me, Caitlin Cowan.
 I’m a working poet and writer living on the west coast of Michigan.
-I have Ph.D. in English, a background in journalism, and a tendency to take pop culture just as seriously as academic subjects.
+I have a Ph.D. in English, a background in journalism, and a tendency to take pop culture just as seriously as academic subjects.
+But don’t let the degree freak you out: I’m all about democratizing and demystifying the realm of poetry to show that it’s an art form for everyone.
 You can learn more about my work here.

 Why Read PopPoetry?